orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.reference`
 - reference as orbit/constant/repeats maybe

+`.copy`
+- Problems with copy
+	- A problem with a copy, is that in or to be generalizable, it needs to alter all references to the thing it's copying to itself - this cannot be done with certainty.
+	- "A copy is necessarily inconsistent": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=If%20I%20have%20one%20thing%20and%20I%20make%20a%20perfect%20copy
+		- "Also ref to things like 'no cloning theorem'?
+Or ref to 'absolute equality'"
+	-

 ---

 - Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully